GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *George Boole*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts